You've just been assigned your first student! Now what?

 What is the role of the mentor?
 The mentor is involved in the relational and educational well-being of the student.
 They are there for general support (helping students get unstuck, offering little motivation boosts, etc) and technical support.
 For example, iff the student starts worrying about their professional future, reassure them and share your experiences in the field.
 The mentor indicates which courses the student should take, the exercises they can do to learn further, and the projects they can start/make progress on.
 They can answer questions the student has at any point in this workflow.

 What is the role of OpenClassrooms?
 OpenClassrooms administers the entire learning path.
 We take care of the administrative procedures and the financial stuff.
 Any questions related to money or should be handled by OpenClassrooms 💵 (tell your student to write to email@example.com).

 Do you have any questions?
-Always ask if your student as questions.
+Always ask if your student has questions.
 Try your best to answer, but if you're not sure, write them down and send them to OpenClassrooms via the contact form.